sugimotot/btsdoc-portal/developers/wallet/wallet_full_nodes_witness_nodes.md

 ## Wallet Full Nodes & Witness Nodes

-*This page shows example command lines to connect to the network and open up a node.*
+*This page shows example command lines a client to connect to the network and open up a node.*

+***

-A client can connect to a witness (we run in monitor mode) or a public trusted witness.
+First, we need a client to connect to a witness (we run in monitor mode) or a public trusted witness.
 For exchanges, it is recommended to run a full node, though.
 In this example, we connect to the network via a seed node:

       programs/witness_node/witness_node -s 104.200.28.117:61705 --rpc-endpoint 127.0.0.1:8090  # FIXME?